lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 | 1.
 Review the :ref:`Delegate-Homepage-Guidelines-Expectations`.
 | 2.
 Submit a petition for one of the :ref:`Delegate-Homepage-RSP-Accounts`.
 | 3.
 Set up your account in the :ref:`Delegate-Homepage-Forum`.
 | 4.
-Watch the recorded :ref:`Delegate-Homepage-Kickoff` (13 minutes).
+Watch the recorded DP0.2 :ref:`Delegate-Homepage-Kickoff` (13 minutes).
 | 5.
 Review your options for :ref:`Delegate-Homepage-Getting-Support`.

 Optional (but recommended) steps for delegates:

 | 6.
-Follow step-by-step introductions to the RSP's :ref:`Tools-RSP-Portal` or :ref:`Tools-RSP-Notebook`.
+Work at your own pace through the DP0.2 :doc:`/tutorials-examples/index` or `DP0.3 Tutorials <https://dp0-3.lsst.io/tutorials-dp0-3/index.html>`_.
 | 7.
-Work at your own pace through the :doc:`/tutorials-examples/index`.
+Review the data products definitions documentation for `DP0.2 <https://dp0-2.lsst.io/data-products-dp0-2/index.html#dp0-2-data-products-definition-document-dpdd>`_ and/or `DP0.3 <https://dp0-3.lsst.io/data-products-dp0-3/index.html#dp0-3-data-products-definition-document-dpdd>`_.
 | 8.
+Follow step-by-step introductions to the RSP's :ref:`Tools-RSP-Portal` or :ref:`Tools-RSP-Notebook`.
+| 9.
 Attend :ref:`Delegate-Homepage-DP0-Virtual-Seminars` or watch recordings where available.
-| 9.
+| 10.
 Consider the :ref:`Delegate-Homepage-Delegate-Activities`.
-| 10.
+| 11.
 Be aware that the `Rubin Users Committee <https://www.lsst.org/scientists/users-committee>`_ are your advocates.

 .. _Delegate-Homepage-Guidelines-Expectations: